securitybunker/databunker.org/content/home/definitions/critical-data-segregation/index.md

 **Critical data segregation** is the practice of separating sensitive or critical data from other less sensitive data within a system or organization.
 The goal is to enhance security and minimize the risk of unauthorized access or compromise of the critical information.

 **Databunker** provides a one-stop-shop solution to implement critical data segregation for your organization.
-Databunker is used to store customer personal records in secure and compliant way.
+Databunker can be used to store customer personal records in secure and compliant way.

 * **Personally Identifiable Information** (**PII**)
 * **Personal Health Information** (**PHI**)